jimbo00000/RiftRay/doc/ShaderPorting.md

 	// @var tex1 tex09.jpg
 	// @var tex2 tex16.png

 	Texture filenames can be extracted from Chrome's developer console.
 Be sure to copy them in the right order.
-Copies of the image files from shadertoy reside in the textures/ directory.
+Copies of the image files from shadertoy reside in the **textures/** directory.

 - Save as a .glsl file in **shaders/**

-The shader should still work in shadertoy, but will hopefully be drop-in compatible with RiftRay.
-The goal here is to keep it all in one text file of annotated frag shader source. (unless there's a cleaner way to do it)
+- Massage coordinate space to match convention
+ e.g. rd.xyz = rd.zyx
+- Try it out in RiftRay
+- Use Aux control window to adjust position and headSize values
+- Paste into source as comments